 Women and their children should be released to the community together, where they can proceed with the process of applying for asylum without having taxpayers foot the bill for detaining them and without forcing children to experience harm.

 Monica Faulkner is director of the Texas Institute for Child & Family Wellbeing at UT Austin School of Social Work.
 Laurie Cook Heffron is an assistant professor of social work at St. Edward’s University.
-This opinion piece was produced for Texas Perspectives.
+This opinion piece was produced for Texas Perspectives and represents the views of the author, not of The University of Texas at Austin or the Steve Hicks School of Social Work.
 Versions of this opinion piece appeared in the Dallas Morning News and the Rio Grande Guardian.